-Our aim is to provide an inclusive environment for all our children, their parents, carers and other family members, our staff and all users of the centre.
+Our aim is to provide an inclusive environment for all our children, their parents, carers and other family members, our staff and all users of the school.

-Inclusion is about providing equal opportunities for all our centre users, whatever their ability, age, gender, ethnic origin, religious belief, disability or social background.
+Inclusion is about providing equal opportunities for all our users, whatever their ability, age, gender, ethnic origin, religious belief, disability or social background.

 Our curriculum encourages children to develop positive attitudes to people who are different to themselves.
 It encourages children to empathise with others.

 - Ensure that the curriculum is inclusive, appropriate and relevant for children with a range of special educational needs and disabilities and those who are gifted and talented.

 - Are positive about bilingualism and ensure that children whose first language is not English have full access to the curriculum and are supported in their learning.